Countercyclical capital buffer

 Institutions that have significant risk exposures in other countries must factor in the countercyclical capital buffer applicable in those countries on a pro rata basis.
 Significant credit risk exposures include all credit risk exposures specified in section 36 of the German Solvency Regulation (Solvabilitätsverordnung – SolvV), i.e., basically all exposures to the private sector.
 The individual (institution-specific) countercyclical capital buffer is calculated as the weighted average of the capital buffer in Germany and abroad.
 The institutions must then maintain this buffer as a percentage of their total risk exposure amount pursuant to Article 92(3) of the Capital Requirements Regulation (CRR) in their common equity tier 1 capital.

 These additional capital requirements of the countercyclical capital buffer are applicable from 1 January 2016.
 In the ramp-up phase, the institution-specific countercyclical capital buffer amounts to:

 Beginning on 1 January 2019, the requirements must be met in full.

 Current buffer in Germany and supplemental information

 BaFin has set a countercyclical capital buffer of 0% for Germany as at 1 January 2016.
 BaFin is to review that decision every quarter.
-Based on the current data, the review has shown that the value of 0% is appropriate for the fourth quarter of 2017 too, which is why there are no intentions to change it for the time being.
+Based on the current data, the review has shown that the value of 0% is appropriate for the first quarter of 2018 too, which is why there are no intentions to change it for the time being.
 The Deutsche Bundesbank provides a detailed description of how to determine an appropriate countercyclical buffer in a published Analytical paper.

 The decision is based on the following results: